-10 Easy Steps To Create Your Own Coaching Tool, Exercise or Seminar Handout!
+10 Easy Steps To Create Your Own Coaching Tool, Exercise or Workshop Handout!

-A quiet time of year is the perfect opportunity to create a coaching tool, exercise, seminar handout or worksheet.
-While it may take you a few hours to put it together, creating your own tool or worksheet gives your clients and workshop attendees a really personalised coaching experience.
-A great handout helps people identify powerful learnings, take action AND give them something to remember YOU by.
-In short - this worksheet becomes a walking brochure for you that people will want to keep!
+Do you want to create a coaching tool, exercise, seminar handout or worksheet?
+Well, while it may take you a few hours to put it together, creating your own tool or worksheet gives your clients and workshop attendees a really personalised coaching experience.

 1. What is the learning, concept, coaching wisdom or knowledge that you want your clients/workshop attendees to leave with?